Compliance on Demand

 Related content shown on pages often wasn’t useful or relevant

-This entry design focused on Toolkits, a terminology that had no resonance with clients and caused a great deal of confusion.
+This entry design centered on “Toolkits,” a term that didn’t resonate with clients and caused significant confusion.

 Approach

-The compliance portal needed a significant redesign - so we took the opportunity to start from zero.
+The compliance portal required a significant redesign, creating an opportunity to start from scratch.

-We started with an initial survey and continued gathering input through biweekly check-ins with the product council.
+We started with an initial survey and continued gathering input through biweekly check-ins with the product council, a group of clients willing to share feedback and insights.

 Key takeaways: